4xx404/GlassFrog/README.md

 ```

 # Quickly view the whole database
 For Ease of Accessibility to the data collected, I have added a web interface which displays both tables.
 Everything is built into the server so you just need to open the ngrok link you are given.
+TIP: If your database is large, use CTRL + F in the browser to find something quickly.
 ```
 python3 server.py
 ```